Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 The tool will not delete any timeouts or storage artifacts to prevent data loss.
 This section describes how to cleanup archived timeouts and remove no longer used storage artifacts.

-WARN: This is a destructive operation and should only be performed once its been verified that the migration has been successful.
+WARN: This is a destructive operation and should only be performed once it has been verified that the migration has been successful.

 ### RavenDB